mems/calepin/Operating Systems/Synology/Synology.md

 - https://ppp.samba.org/pppd.html
 - https://www.synology.com/en-global/knowledgebase/DSM/help/VPNCenter/vpn_setup

-For routing traffic to LAN of the VPN server, need to add route
+For routing traffic to LAN of the VPN server, need to **add route** (on the router, or on the LAN client that what to see VPN clients)

 > OpenVPN support the concept of bridging

 > but it requires the client side being able to do TAP (and the router needs to be set up as OpenVPN server with two routers and do layer-2 bridging with GRE and IPsec)

 Which means broadcast messages (like NetBIOS hostname, mDNS) on VPN server can be delivered to VPN client too.
 You can cheat it by write in hosts file